 (Full disclosure, Bert-Co had no clue who the model is in the picture, nor did they have any additional information on cover production, including locale).

 No telling how many artists used the "mystery man wading in the water" cover.
-I'm surprised I have uncovered a dozen.
+I'm surprised I even uncovered a dozen, let alone more than 30.
 Needless to say, if you find any others.
 I'm buying!